 1. Buy a Sustainable Yoga Mat, Blocks, and More

 If you have your own yoga mat, blocks, or foam roller, chances are, they're made of plastic.
 It's best to keep using the yoga paraphernalia you already have until it wears out — but when it does, there are actually a ton plastic-free options on the market.
-Jade Yoga makes its mats out of natural rubber and its blocks out of natural cork; Package Free Shop sells yoga straps made of cotton and nickel so you can take your mat on the go; Orbi makes a cork massage roller; and Yoloha makes its yoga mats, meditation cushions, yoga knee pads, and more out of cork and recycled rubber.
+Jade Yoga makes its mats out of natural rubber and its blocks out of natural cork; Package Free Shop sells yoga straps made of cotton and nickel; Orbi makes a cork massage roller; and Yoloha makes its yoga mats, meditation cushions, yoga knee pads, and more out of cork and recycled rubber.

 2. Clean Your Mat With Earth-Friendly Products